Armored Laptop Protection for travel, business, and working overseas

 - No foam surrounding laptop for shock absorption

 - No handle or optional “D” rings for shoulder strap

 - The price which is about the same as other sleeves and hard shells out there

-A nice case for travel protection that opens easily for the TSA or for work without removing from the sleeve.
+The Thule Laptop Sleeve is a nice case for travel protection that opens easily for the TSA or for work without removing from the sleeve.
 Good for planes and for working in tight quarters on your lap.
 The case keeps otherwise hot laptops off of your legs and looks very tough/”man-ly” while doing so.
 While I didn’t do any “drop-tests” or impact tests with my laptop enclosed, the protection on the sides and top/bottom seems ample enough.
 There is no foam cushioning or pockets in this slimcase and no handles or straps to carry it by.